PerspiringDeveloper/SpiritualStoneTutorial/README.md

-# Spiritual Stone Tutorial
+# Spiritual Stone Tutorial Files

-Files for tutorial
+You'll find the stone snapshots for blender in the ReferencePictures folder

+The shader code files end with the .shader extension, and the cube maps are in .exr format